-From a digital nomads point of view it is wise to remember that ATM machines do run out of money to spit at you.
+From an expats point of view it is wise to remember that ATM machines do run out of money to spit at you.
 If you are not buying locally grown food (there isn't much - most of it is imported) it can be quite expensive and as deliveries only happen once a week, shops can run out of goods and your local bar can run out of lemons to make your lemon daiquiri.
 You should not drink tap water and you can grab a beer almost anywhere.
 The best solution for the Internet, which is on the slow side and can drop out, is to buy a local SIM card, but sometimes the island may run out of them and you will have to go windsurfing for a day or two instead of working.

 To find a coworking space in Cape Verde, browse through our interactive map below.